 If your negatively geared property is beginning to create some serious cash flow problems, there is a way you can access the large tax breaks it provides before the end of the financial year.
+Continue reading to learn about accessing the tax benefits of negative gearing before the EOFY.

 Specifically structuring an investment property to take advantage of negative gearing is a popular strategy for investors wanting to achieve significant taxation benefits.